 Fast startup is a feature where your computer boots quickly after a complete shutdown.
-On Windows 11, fast startup is enabled by default.
+Windows 11 allows fast startup by default.
 However, you can disable fast startup from the control panel.

 Some older laptops and desktops don’t support fast bootup.
-As a result, you may face sleep mode issues quite often.
+As a result, it may cause sleep mode issues quite often.

 Here are the steps to disable fast startup on Windows 11:

-- Uncheck the box under shutdown settings that say Turn on fast startup.
+- Uncheck the box beside Turn on fast startup.